AdamIH1/latlng-to-state/README.md

 # latlng-to-state

-**latlng-to-state** is a lightweight Python package for geospatial point-in-geometry analysis.
+Quickly find U.S. states or regions from latitude/longitude coordinates using built-in geospatial data. **latlng-to-state** is a lightweight Python package for geospatial point-in-geometry analysis.
 It enables you to determine whether a given latitude/longitude point falls within or intersects any polygon geometry — such as U.S. states or other regions.

 The package includes built-in datasets for:
 - 🗺️ U.S. state geometries (from U.S. Census)